HamzaMohibe/COM519_ImdbTvSeries/README.md

 Overall, I have been able to successfully build a website for recommending TV series and movies with their ratings from IMDb.
 I've implemented CRUD functionality for reviews, as well as authentication to allow users to add new reviews.
 However, I was unable to deploy the application due to a cyclic dependency issue.

 As for the next step, I am planning to keep working on this project by adding the functionality for the admin to view a list of users, edit their details, and set roles.
 It will give the admin more control over the website and its users.
 This can be done by adding views, controllers, and the appropriate functionality for the admin to manage the users.
-In addition, I will try to add the functionality to upload pictures for movies and Tv series.
+In addition, I will try to add the functionality to upload pictures for movies and Tv series, as well as, the ability for users to edit their reviews only.
 All in all, building this website was a great experience and I am happy with the outcome.